 Cycling enthusiasts of all stripes will find the Youghiogheny River Trail to be an enjoyable way to experience the park and visit some of the region’s tiny towns.
 The 17-mile ride from Ohiopyle to Connellsville takes you along a section of the Great Allegheny Passage (GAP).
 The trail crosses a bowstrung truss bridge built upon the piers for the original structure that once carried trains from Cumberland MD to Connellsville PA.

 If mountain biking is your style, head to the Sugarloaf Mountain Biking area.
-Here you will find trails rating from beginner to advanced.
+Here you will find trails rated from beginner to advanced.
 You will find the trailhead on Sugarloaf Rd.

 Beginners will want to stick to the Canyon Edge section of trails.
 While it is rated as a green trail, the single-track path traverses some rocky terrain and has some moderate hills for climbing and fun descents.
 If you take the Upper Canyon Edge trail you will pass through some lovely fern gardens and an old abandoned homestead site with a pond and spring house.
 This is a nice spot for a little break.
 If you continue on you will reach an overlook area that offers stunning vistas.